vygr/ChrysaLisp/docs/MACROS.md

 This replaces your use of `(when ...)` with either an `(if ...)` or `(cond ...)` primitive.
 Thus providing you with a nicer syntax to express your intent.
-Plus if later you deicide to add more statements to the when body you don't need to manually change the `(if ..)` yourself !
+Plus if later you decide to add more statements to the when body you don't need to manually change the `(if ...)` yourself !

 ## Macros can do complex substitution